emanchado/lyre/README.md

 TODO
 ----

+* Make sure this works for several concurrent narrations (at least of different stories)
+* Maybe add security to the narrator WebSocket interaction
+* Find the reordering bug (big deal for playlists!)
 * Remove code for galleries, jQuery, etc.
 * Catch API response errors in the frontend, esp. when trying to upload new stuff (check right types, too?)
 * Reorder scenes
 * Map markers for characters?
 * Highlight unsent map bits?
+* Allow sharing of text bits?
+How would that work?
+Would that be saved for the session, so it can be sent again?
+* Allow pasting or dropping an image to share right away, without preparation

 Credits
 -------